sanjaynagi/rna-seq-pop/README.md

 * *Anopheles gambiae s.l* - Reports if DE genes are found underneath known selective sweep signals in the [Ag1000g](https://www.nature.com/articles/nature24995).
 * *Anopheles gambiae s.l* - Determines Karyotype of chromosome 2 inversions using [compkaryo](https://academic.oup.com/g3journal/article/9/10/3249/6026680) - [Github](https://github.com/sanjaynagi/compkaryo)

 The workflow is generalised, and will function with any trimmed Illumina paired-end RNA-sequencing.
 However, certain modules, such as the AIMs analysis, are only appropriate for specific species.
 These can be activated in the configuration file (config.yaml).
+It requires trimmed, clean paired-end reads.

 The workflow is still in construction, and not yet ready for release.
 If you have any feedback on how the workflow may be improved, please get in touch, or feel free to fork the github repo and create a pull request for any additional features you would like to implement.